-Research into bleeding prevention post-birth could save livesDecember 18th, 2012 in Obstetrics & gynaecology /
+Research into bleeding prevention post-birth could save livesDecember 18, 2012 in Medicine & Health / Obstetrics & gynaecology

 Research brings together evidence about the potential for misoprostol to prevent bleeding after home births in low resource countries.